SDVentures/Contour/README.md

 ## Configuring via C# code

-Endpoint with all its parameters (except lifestyle) can be configured via code as well.
+Endpoint can be completely configured via code except incoming message handler lifestyle.

-To use dynamic routing, it is necessary to set message label to the value _MessageLabel.Any_.
+To use dynamic routing set message label to  _MessageLabel.Any_ value.

 ```csharp
 IBus bus1 = new BusFactory().Create(